West Coast Live (album)

-West Coast Live is a live album by trumpeter Chet Baker and saxophonist Stan Getz which was recorded in California in 1953 but not released until 1997, on the Pacific Jazz label.
+West Coast Live is a live album by trumpeter Chet Baker and saxophonist Stan Getz, recorded in California in 1953 but not released until 1997, on the Pacific Jazz label.

 Reception

-Lindsay Planer of Allmusic states: "For two men who purportedly would rather not be in the same room at the same time, Baker and Getz are able to create some legitimately brilliant improvisation".
+Lindsay Planer of AllMusic states: "For two men who purportedly would rather not be in the same room at the same time, Baker and Getz are able to create some legitimately brilliant improvisation".